BuildingSync/schema/proposals/2018/Rename Root Element.md

 mind, the existing root element of Audits means that the schema is defining an Audit (which is partly true); however, this schema is more reallistically defining a Building (or Facility).
-Also, based on other commonly used schemas, the root element is often named the same as the schema (e.g. HPXML root element is HPXML, gbXML root element is gbXML); therefore, the root element in this implementation could/should be `BuildingSync`.
+Also, based on other commonly used schemas, the root element is often named the same as the schema (e.g. HPXML root element is HPXML, gbXML root element is gbXML); therefore, the root element in this implementation could/should be 'BuildingSync.'

 ## Implementation

-The proposed implementation is to rename the root element sequence in the BuildingSync.xsd file from `Audits/Audit/Sites/Site/Facilities/Facility` to:
+The proposed implementation is to rename the root element sequence in the BuildingSync.xsd file from 'Audits/Audit/Sites/Site/Facilities/Facility' to:
 BuildingSync/Campuses/Campus/Sites/Site/ Buildings/Building
 >BuildingSync/ (New)
 	oCampuses/Campus/ (Previously 'Audit')*